-However, there is still more work to be done until this becomes as easy as using a BMI calculator.
+However, researchers still need to do more work before these methods will become as easy as using a BMI calculator.

-A person whose BMI says they are overweight or obese is often considered unhealthy, while people with normal BMI are often seen as healthy.
+People often assume that someone whose BMI says they are overweight or obese will be unhealthy, while someone with a normal BMI will be healthy.
 However, research published in 2016 suggested that this was incorrect for 75 million Americans.

-Other scientists, however, have suggested that although some people may appear to be overweight but healthy, the extra weight puts them at higher risk of certain diseases as they get older.
+Other scientists, however, have suggested that although some people may appear to be overweight but healthy, their higher weight puts them at higher risk of certain diseases as they get older.
 A research article published in 2019 concludes that, overall, people with obesity have a higher risk of developing metabolic syndrome than those without.

-A healthy weight is hard to figure exactly.
+A healthy weight is hard to exactly figure out.
 One size does not fit all.

 Factors that affect healthy weight include: